Carshy/hello-rails-backend/README.md

 # 📖 Hello React Rails <a name="about-project"></a>

-**Hello React Rails** is an app project that I implemented to practice integrating rails with react & redux.
+**Hello Rails** is an app project that I implemented to practice integrating rails with react & redux.

 ## 🛠 Built With <a name="built-with"></a>